HumanSignal/label-studio/docs/source/guide/sdk.md

 ## Create a project with the Label Studio Python SDK

 Create a project in Label Studio using the SDK.
 Specify the project title and the labeling configuration.

-see project reference
-see more about labeling configs
+Choose your labeling configuration based on the type of labeling that you wish to perform.
+See the available [templates for Label Studio projects](/templates), or set a blank configuration with `<View></View>`.

+For example, create an audio transcription project in your Python code:
 ```python
 from label_studio_sdk import project